Introduction to ICSID arbitration

 Constitution of ICSID tribunals

 With regard to arbitrator challenges, where a single member of a three-member tribunal is being challenged, the challenge is decided by the other tribunal members.
 By contrast, where a challenge relates to more than a single member of a three-member tribunal, it is decided by the president of the World Bank.
 The same is true if, in the event of a challenge against a single tribunal member, the other two arbitrators cannot agree on whether to uphold or reject the challenge.
-The challenging party bears a heavy burden of proof, having to show a ‘manifest lack’ of the capacity to exercise independent judgment on behalf of the challenged arbitrator.
-Historically, only a handful of arbitrator challenges in ICSID proceedings have been successful.
+The chal- lenging party bears a heavy burden of proof, having to show a ‘manifest lack’ of the capacity to exercise independent judgement on behalf of the challenged arbitrator.
+Historically, only a handful of arbitrator chal- lenges in ICSID proceedings have been successful.

-With regard to document production, article 43(a) ICSID and rule 34(2)(a) of the Arbitration Rules explicitly provide that a tribunal has the power to request the production of documents from a party.
+With regard to document production, article 43(a) of the ICSID Convention and Rule 34(2)(a) of the Arbitration Rules explicitly provide that a tribunal has the power to request the production of documents from a party.

 Regarding the content of ICSID awards, the Arbitration Rules specify that they must state the reasons on which they are based and include a decision on the allocation of costs between the parties.
 Awards can be rendered by a majority of votes, and arbitrators have the possibility to issue individual opinions.